Today's Articles

 *On this date in 1922, Charles Diggs Jr. was born.
 He was a Black politician.

 From Detroit, Michigan, he was the son of an undertaker and respected father, Charles Diggs Sr., in the Motor City area.
 Young Diggs attended Miller High School, the University of Michigan, Fisk University, and Wayne State University, earning a degree in Mortuary Services in 1946.
-He joined his father in the family mortuary business and won his father’s seat in the Michigan senate in 1951.
+He joined his father in the family mortuary business and won his father's seat in the Michigan Senate in 1951.
 Early on, Diggs was a strong voice for civil rights.

 Diggs appealed his conviction, was eventually censured by the House, and stripped of his committee memberships; he resigned his seat in 1980 after twenty-five years in Congress.
-He was sentenced to five years in prison and was released after serving seven months.
+He was sentenced to five years and released after serving seven months.
 Afterward, Diggs opened a funeral home in Maryland and was indirectly involved in politics; he also earned a political science degree from Howard University.

 Charles Diggs Jr. died of a stroke in August 1998 and was eulogized warmly by Black colleagues from across the country.